Group-7-Data-Mining/Data-Mining-Final-Project-Group-7/README.md

 ## METHODS
 - For Preprocessing, two columns were removed, which were (FIPS, YEAR) and (year) these missing values were checked for, and any rows that had missing values like (NaN) were dropped.
 Then, the numeric features were standardized, and the cleaned dataset was checked by listing columns and showing the first five rows.
 - Clustering will be the main model of use as it will allow us to see patterns between pollutant concentrations and negative health outcomes.
-Two clustering models will be created with standardized and non-standardized data.
-Both models will be compared to see if standardization improves the modelâ€™s grouping of data points.
+Standardized data will be used to prevent the model from being sensitive to the sacle differnces from the various parameters
 - Linear Regression will be the secondary model that will be used in predicting the number of respiratory and cardiovascular cases and hospital admissions.
 The goal will be figuring out if one certain type of pollutant is better at predicting the number of negative health impacts.
 Multivariable regression is potentially being considered along with creating single-variable models for each type of pollutant.